- 1 Things to do around Christmas in London

 Smaller Hotels in central Fulham

-Other options for reasonably-priced hotels are La Reserve, just next door, which is a modest, clean, 3* hotel, and The Malt House, which is actually a pub with six luxurious rooms above the bar.
-They fill up quick, but they are in the heart of Fulham Broadway and the rooms are quite lovely.
+Other options for reasonably-priced hotels are La Reserve, on Fulham Road, which is a modest, clean, 3* hotel, and The Malt House, which is actually a pub with six luxurious rooms above the bar.
+They fill up quick, and they are in the heart of Fulham Broadway.
 You can find a few additional hotels down North End Road going toward Earls Court.

 My favorite breakfast haunt is Megan’s Cafe on King’s Road.
-From the Millennium, cross over Fulham Road and continue straight (south) one block to King’s Road and Megan’s is right there.
 Megan’s offers a great selection of baked goods, eggs, eggs benedict and brunch selections.
 They have an extensive menu selection.
 All very healthy and delicious.
 And they have a lovely covered back garden.
 Great for chilling on a Sunday morning.
 Megan’s has a few places dotted around Southwest London so check them out.

-From any stretch along Fulham Road, take Bus 211 to the heart of Chelsea.
-From King’s Road, take Bus 22 or 11 and all these buses arrive at the Duke of York Square, one stop before Sloane Square.
-Exit there and start snooping around.
+From Fulham you can take Buses 11, 22 and 211 to the famous King’s Road, which is the heart of Chelsea.
+All these buses arrive at the Duke of York Square, one stop before Sloane Square Tube Station.
+Exit there and start your Christmas shopping.

-You’ll also find the Saatchi Gallery at the Duke of York Square.
-Admission is free so stop in and see the latest installations.
+The Saatchi Gallery is also at the Duke of York Square and general admission is free.
+Stop in and see what they are showing at Christmas.
+They may even have a special exhibit around Christmas upstairs that you need to pay for, so check that out as well.
 This gallery is actually the 15th most visited in London and it’s really quite interesting.

-From there, go back out to The Kings Road, and you are in the heart of Chelsea at the iconic Sloane Square.
-There, you can see the beautiful blanket of lights covering the 7-story John Lewis department store, an icon of Chelsea.
-Or stop in Tiffany’s, Hugo Boss, or Jo Malone, just down Sloane Street.
-It’s really lovely, and I’ve always loved the holiday season and window shopping because of this.
+Back on The King’s Road, you come to the heart of Chelsea: the iconic Sloane Square.
+That square is dotted with lovely high-end shops all tarted out for Christmas.
+First, you will see the beautiful blanket of lights covering the 7-story John Lewis department store, an icon of Chelsea.
+Then swing by Tiffany’s, Hugo Boss and Jo Malone to check out their displays.
+It’s really lovely, and I’ve always loved the Christmas season in London because of this.
 It’s magical.

-Then walk the opposite direction from Harvey Nichols down Brompton Road.
-You can’t miss the beautifully illuminated Harrods, the icon of Knightsbridge.
-Their shop windows are sponsored by Burberry, and this is the first time they have ever collaborated with a brand for their holiday windows.
-I say ‘holiday windows,’ because there is nothing Christmas-y about these windows or Harvey Nichols’.
+In a sense, it’s sad.
+There is little to suggest Christmas about these windows or Harvey Nichols’.
 If you didn’t know it was Christmas, you’d certainly not know from looking at these windows.
 It just looks like a major sponsored fashion installation, which it is.
-But, they are lovely, none the less.
+But they are lovely none the less.
 They did have something looking like Santa coming down a chimney, but he’s dressed in pink!
 Nice try.

 Once you are done gazing at the store windows, continue further along Brompton Road until you come across the Natural History Museum Skating Rink on your right.
 From late October until early January they have a lovely ice skating rink out front, where you can spend an hour skating around a beautiful Swarovski-sponsored Christmas tree.
 The museum itself is free to get in, but it’s such a special treat to skate there and have a glass of mulled wine in their adjacent café bar.
 You can even go the bar if you haven’t booked a skating session.
 It’s really nice to watch the skaters, no matter their skill.